dovecot/documentation/docs/core/design/mail.md

   was.

 - `mail_get_special()` can return various special fields.
-If a special isn't implemented by some backend, the call returns success and sets the value to empty string.
+If a special isn't implemented by some driver, the call returns success and sets the value to empty string.

 - `mail_get_stream()` returns an input stream that can be used to